 First and foremost, one of the keys to healing the body is that beyond phytonutrients, antioxidants, or vitamins and minerals, it’s best to eat seasonally and locally grown produce.
 This helps you create a more balanced body and it feeds your microbiome exactly what it needs.

 When your internal environment (the body and organs) is in harmony with the external environment (where you live), your body will feel stronger and heal quicker.

 Sadly, most folks do NOT know what is local and seasonal to their environment, because everything is available ALL the time.

-Just because a food is in the grocery store does NOT mean it’s the right food for your body at any time of year.
+Just because a fruit or vegetable is available in the grocery store does NOT mean it’s the best food for your body all year round.

 Veggies and fruits can actually damage your digestive system, lower vitamin D levels, and throw the endocrine system out of balance when eaten IN excess and OUT of season.

 Wherever you are in the world, specific foods will flourish and grow.
 That food is the BEST food for you.

-Thanks to the nutritional science, we have been led to believe that we are supposed to be eating vegetables and fruits all day, every day, all year long.
+Thanks to nutritional science, we have been led to believe that we are supposed to be eating vegetables and fruits all day, every day, all year long.
 But, if you are living in a cold or temperate climate, I’m going to ask you to rethink that.